CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

 ## Introduction

 The aim of this post is to get you up and running quickly with a very simple data API.
-We're going to use the Phoenix mix generators to do this.
-The aim is to have something that we can use to demonstrate serving data to our Elm application that we'll build in [Part 2](#part_2) and therefor is not intended to be an exhaustive guide.
+We're going to use the [Phoenix mix tasks](http://www.phoenixframework.org/docs/mix-tasks) to do this.
+The aim is to have something that we can use to demonstrate serving data to our Elm application that we'll build in [Part 2](#part_2) and is therefore not intended to be an exhaustive guide.

 ## Creating a new project